MizuchiLabs/relayd/README.md

 # Relayd

-`relayd` is a lightweight, zero-configuration "set and forget" external DNS synchronization agent for Docker.
+`relayd` is a lightweight "set and forget" external DNS synchronization agent for Docker.
 It seamlessly updates DNS records (A, AAAA, and TXT ownership records) across various providers based on Docker container labels.

 It supports dual-stack IPv4/IPv6 out of the box, handles seamless resolution of local (LAN) and public (WAN) interface IPs, and supports multiple DNS providers like Cloudflare, DigitalOcean, Route53, PowerDNS, Pi-hole, UniFi, and standard RFC2136.